elunna/nerfhack-changelog/README.md

 * Cthulhu is a unique threat - because he resurrects he will be able to regain the warp each time he revives.

 **Medusa**
-Inspired by EvilHack, Medusa gets an overall difficulty boost:
-* She goes from level 20 to 24
-* She gets -8AC (a big buff from 2AC)
-* Her weapon attack goes from 2d4 to 4d4
-* Instead of a single poisonous bite, she gets two poisonous snake bite attacks.
-* Medusa also gets a stoning bite (EvilHack).
-* Medusa gets infravision
+Inspired by EvilHack, Medusa receives a significant overall difficulty boost.
+Her level increases from 20 to 24, and her armor class improves dramatically, going from 2 AC to -8 AC.
+Her weapon attack is also enhanced, changing from 2d4 damage to 4d4.
+In addition to her traditional poisonous bite, she now has two poisonous snake bite attacks, increasing her offensive threat.
+She also gains a stoning bite, similar to the one featured in EvilHack.
+Finally, Medusa is now equipped with infravision.

 **Wizard of Yendor**
 * Rodney is bright magenta (EvilHack)